openhealthcare/opal-pathway/README.md

 The Service that is used to instantiate the pathway.
 This should inherit from the Pathway js service.

+###### Patway.pathway_insert

+The name of the class that you're replaceing with the pathway template.
+You probably shouldn't have to change this.

 ###### Patway.step_wrapper_template_url

 A template that wraps every step when its injected into the pathway.
 It looks for a tag with .step-template and replaces it with each individual step.
 Its rendered in angular with the context of the step, so you have access to step.display_name for example.